realkalash/fluent_gpt_app/README.md

 (optional)

+### Guide how to use keybindings:
+1. Open settings page
+2. Click Custom prompts button
+3. Select custom prompt
+4. Tap on a button "Select keybinding"
+5. Create your shortcut (avoid shortcuts that already been created and using, e.x. ctrl+shift+1, ctrl+y)
+6. Click Apply
+7. Select any text in any app.
+8. Copy it to clipboard (I will remove this step later.
+It will send the text to the app automatically)
+9. Press your shortcut combination
+10. mini window of FluentGPT will appear near cursor
+11. It will start to use your command using the prompt+selected text

-3. Download the Everything search engine from [here](https://www.voidtools.com/support/everything/command_line_interface/) and place it inside the app folder.
+3. (Only windows) For using Search files functionality.
+Download the Everything search engine from [here](https://www.voidtools.com/support/everything/command_line_interface/) and place it inside the app folder.
 4. Download and install python from [here](https://www.python.org/downloads/).

 ### Using ChatGPT from OpenAI